Additional Paid in Capital - Explained

 - Economics, Finance, & Analytics

-Additional Paid In Capital Definition
+What is Additional Paid In Capital?

 Additional paid-in capital refers to the additional amount that an investor pays beyond the par-value of a stock issued.
 In a balance sheet, this excessive amount is considered a part of contributed surplus account under shareholders equity.
 One can create this additional paid-in capital with issuing either common stock or preferred stock.

-A Little More on What is Additional Paid In Capital
+How is Additional Paid In Capital Used?

 Companies offer financial products including equity and debt to its investors.
 Similar to any other product, there are some associated costs for producing a product.
 A company earns profits on the sale of its product.
 Additional paid in capital can also be associated with profit earned on common stock.
 In other words, when a share is sold beyond the actual cost of the share, the book value of profit earned thereon is referred to as additional paid-in capital.
 It is the amount paid by investors exceeding the par value.
 One can find the par value, that is the actual share price, on the stock certificate.
 The concept of additional paid-in capital implies only to the transactions at initial public offering.
 Any transaction that takes place after IPO cannot add to the additional paid-in capital.